getsentry/sentry-python/CONTRIBUTING.md

 ### Install `sentry-python` in Editable Mode

 Install `sentry-python` in [editable mode](https://pip.pypa.io/en/latest/topics/local-project-installs/#editable-installs).
-This will make any changes you make to the SDK code locally immediately effective.
+This will make any changes you make to the SDK code locally immediately effective without you having to reinstall or copy anything.

 ```bash
 pip install -e .